 A policy is a collection of settings and filters.

 A setting specifies a configuration that will be honored and enforced by a VDA component.

 A filter is a predicate that specifies the condition for the settings in the policy to be applied or not applied.

-There can be multiple policies in a blob.
+There can be multiple policies in a policy set.
 There can be multiple settings in a policy.
 There can be multiple filters in a policy.
-A setting can be used in multiple policies but can only be used once is a policy.
+A setting can be used in multiple policies but can only be used once in a policy.
 Multiple filters can be specified in a policy and the final result of combining all the filters decides if the policy should be applied or not.

 For detailed information about defining policy objects, see: help New-BrokerGpoPolicySet help New-BrokerGpoPolicy help New-BrokerGpoSetting help New-BrokerGpoFilter